Selective estrogen receptor modulator: Medical uses

+Examples

-Tamoxifen is a first-line hormonal treatment of ER-positive metastatic breast cancer.
-It is used for breast cancer risk reduction in women at high risk, and as adjuvant treatment of axillary node-negative and node-positive, ductal carcinoma in situ.
-Tamoxifen treatment is also useful in the treatment of bone density and blood lipids in postmenopausal women.
-Adverse effects include hot flushes and more serious is two to three times higher relative risk of developing endometrial cancer compared to women of an age-matched population.
+Tamoxifen is a first-line hormonal treatment for ER-positive metastatic breast cancer.
+It is used for breast cancer risk reduction in women at high risk, and as adjuvant treatment for axillary node-negative and node-positive ductal carcinoma in situ.
+Tamoxifen treatment is also used for the treatment of osteoporosis and blood lipids in postmenopausal women.
+Adverse effects of tamoxifen include hot flashes and an increase in the risk of developing endometrial cancer compared to women of similar age.

-Toremifene, a chlorinated tamoxifen derivative, causes fewer DNA adducts in liver than seen with tamoxifen in preclinical studies and was developed to avoid hepatic carcinomas.
-It is used as endocrine therapy in women with ER/PR-positive stage 4 or recurrent metastatic breast cancer and has demonstrated similar efficacy compared to tamoxifen as adjuvant treatment of breast cancer and in the treatment of metastatic breast cancer.
+Toremifene, a chlorinated tamoxifen derivative developed to avoid hepatic carcinomas, was associated with fewer DNA adducts in the liver than tamoxifen in preclinical studies.
+It is used as endocrine therapy for women with estrogen or progesterone receptor-positive, stage 4 or recurrent metastatic breast cancer and has demonstrated similar efficacy compared to tamoxifen as adjuvant treatment of breast cancer and in the treatment of metastatic breast cancer.

-Raloxifene is used for prevention and treatment of postmenopausal osteoporosis and breast cancer prevention in high-risk postmenopausal women with osteoporosis.
+Raloxifene is used for the prevention and treatment of postmenopausal osteoporosis and breast cancer prevention in high-risk postmenopausal women with osteoporosis.
 Preclinical and clinical reports suggest that it is considerably less potent than estrogen for the treatment of osteoporosis.
-It is associated with an acceptable endometrial profile and has not demonstrated tamoxifen-like effects in the uterus but has been associated with adverse effects such as venous thromboembolism and vasomotor symptoms, including hot flushes.
+It is associated with an acceptable endometrial profile and has not demonstrated tamoxifen-like effects on the uterus, but has been associated with adverse effects such as venous thromboembolism and vasomotor symptoms, including hot flushes.

 Ospemifene is an analogous metabolite of toremifene.
-Unlike tamoxifen, toremifene is not a rat hepatocarcinogen and therefore ospemifene would also be a safer SERM than tamoxifen.
+Unlike tamoxifen, toremifene is not a rat hepatocarcinogen, and therefore ospemifene would also be a safer SERM than tamoxifen.
 It is used for the treatment of moderate to severe dyspareunia, a symptom of vulvar and vaginal atrophy associated with menopause.
 Clinical data on breast cancer are not available, but both in vitro and in vivo data suggest that ospemifene may have chemopreventive activity in breast tissue.

-Bazedoxifene is used as treatment for osteoporosis in postmenopausal women at increased risk of fracture.
-It has been shown to be relatively safe and well tolerated.
-It shows no breast or endometrial stimulation and in the first two years, the small increase is better in venous thromboembolism, and similar in the long term to other SERMs.
+Bazedoxifene is used for treatment of osteoporosis in postmenopausal women at increased risk of fracture.
+It has been shown to be relatively safe and well-tolerated.
+It shows no breast or endometrial stimulation and in the first two years the small increase is better in venous thromboembolism, and similar in the long term to other SERMs.
 The advantage of bazedoxifene over raloxifene is that it increases endothelial nitric oxide synthase activity and does not antagonize the effect of 17β-estradiol on vasomotor symptoms.

-The first tissue selective estrogen complex (TSEC) combines conjugated estrogens and the SERM bazedoxifene to blend their activities.
+The first tissue-selective estrogen complex (TSEC) combines conjugated estrogens and the SERM bazedoxifene to blend their activities.
 The combination therapy is used in the treatment of moderate to severe vasomotor symptoms associated with menopause, prevention of postmenopausal osteoporosis as well as treatment of estrogen deficiency symptoms in non-hysterectomized postmenopausal women.
 The combination allows for the benefits of estrogen with regard to relief of vasomotor symptoms without estrogenic stimulation of the endometrium.

+SERMs have also been used in hormone replacement therapy by some transgender people.

+DHED is a centrally selective, orally active prodrug of estradiol.